Bas Burger: Career

 In 2013, he was appointed president of BT in the Americas, focusing on multinational customers in North America, including TD Bank and Unilever.
 Burger assumed oversight of the around 2,600 staff in the United States.
 Burger remained president of the BT Americas unit until 2017.

 He became CEO of Global Services, on 1 June 2017.

+In 2023 BT merged its two B2B units, Enterprise and Global, to form Business.
+Burger became CEO of the newly formed unit on 1 January 2023.

 As of 2017, Burger is a member of the Committee for Economic Development.